bxin/ImageQuality/leafNodes/TLS/TLSdynamic/trackingVibration/README.md

 Input data:
 ---
-o.
-(T&S) vibration measurements from mount and dome encoders and accelerometers at various locations
+* (T&S) vibration measurements from mount and dome encoders and accelerometers at various locations

-        status:
+status |
+-|
+|